couchbaselabs/docs-ng/content/couchbase-sdk-node-1.2/using-the-apis.markdown

 The Node.js Couchbase driver employs a callback pattern to notify the application when results are ready.
-These callbacks are passed to the operation methods and the callbacks are invoked later once the result(s) or error(s) are ready.
+These callbacks are passed to the operation methods and the callbacks are invoked later once the results or errors are ready.
 All storage and retrieval operations follow the same callback pattern and have the following parameters:

  * `error`

-   For singluar operations, this parameter will contain an Error object representing any error that occured during the execution of the operation, or alternatively will contain null if no errors occured.
+   For singular operations, this parameter will contain an Error object representing any error that occurred during the execution of the operation, or alternatively will contain null if no errors occurred.

-   For a batch operation, this will contain either 1 or 0 representing if an error occured on any of the batched operations.
+   For a batch operation, this will contain either 1 or 0 representing if an error occurred on any of the batched operations.

  * `result/results`